huntdatacenter/docs/docs/do-science/tools/transfer/winscp.md

 ## Install

-Download WinSCP from [winscp.net](https://winscp.net/eng/download.php) and install the software.
+On your local computer, download WinSCP from [winscp.net](https://winscp.net/eng/download.php) and install the software.
 This may required administrator privileges.

 ## Configure